JonathasRosa/JonathasRosa/README.md

 </div>

 <div alingn ="center">
-  <h1 alingn ="center">I'm Jonathas Rosa ⚡, this is my personal Frontend Web Development journey.</h1>

-<p>I’m Jonathas Rosa, a full-stack engineer junior, creative coder.
-I made it my mission my passion for education and changing people's lives through programming, I specialize Javascript solutions.</p>
+<p>I'm Jonathas Rosa, a full-stack junior creative programmer.
+I made it my mission, passion and change my life through programming, I specialize in Javascript solutions.</p>

 <p>Let's have a coffee, I'm always open to learn new things and discuss new ideas.
 You can contact me at jonathasrosa85@gmail.com</p>
 <br>